Delpha-Assistant/DelphaMCP/README.md

 Delpha MCP exposes a set of intelligent tools to assess and improve the quality of your data.
 Each tool is designed to address specific data quality challenges, providing actionable insights and suggestions for improvement.

-### Email Quality
+### Email Validator and Email Finder

 **Available MCP Tool Names:**
-- `submitEmailQuality`: Submit an email address for quality evaluation and receive a job ID for tracking progress.
+- `submitEmailQuality`: Submit an email address for validation and enrichment, and receive a job ID for tracking progress.
-- `getEmailQualityStatus`: Retrieve the result and status of a previously submitted email quality job.
+- `getEmailQualityStatus`: Retrieve the result and status of a previously submitted email validation/enrichment job.

 **Goal:**

-Evaluate and enhance the quality of email addresses in your database, ensuring your contact information is accurate, complete, and actionable.
+In today’s data-driven landscape, having accurate and complete email data directly impacts your organization’s efficiency, deliverability, and outreach success.
+Delpha’s Email Finder and Email Validator solutions ensure your email database remains robust, accurate, and up-to-date by systematically discovering missing emails and verifying email addresses.

-**Capabilities:**
+Delpha evaluates email data across four critical dimensions:
-- Analyzes email addresses across four key data quality dimensions:
+- **Completeness:** Uses advanced Email Finder technology to locate and populate missing email addresses.
-  - **Completeness:** Verifies that the email field is populated.
+- **Validity:** Employs a powerful Email Validator to confirm emails adhere to standard formatting rules and are deliverable.
-  - **Validity:** Checks if the email follows standard format rules.
+- **Accuracy:** Ensures that discovered emails match the intended individuals correctly.
-  - **Accuracy:** Assesses whether the email accurately matches the intended contact.
+- **Consistency:** Verifies alignment between emails and related data points such as domains, company websites, etc.

-  - **Consistency:** Ensures the email is aligned with other data points (e.g., domain, website, etc.).
+Additionally, Delpha:
-- Classifies each email as personal or professional—supporting GDPR compliance and improving deliverability.
+- Classifies emails as personal or professional, supporting GDPR compliance and improving deliverability.
-- Suggests corrected emails when issues are found, complete with a confidence score to guide decision-making.
+- Offers AI-generated recommendations for correcting or completing emails, accompanied by confidence scores to guide effective decision-making.

-- Provides a comprehensive health check of your email data—delivering actionable insights to boost communication success, compliance, and data integrity.
+Delpha’s integrated Email Finder and Email Validator provide a comprehensive health check and intelligent enrichment, delivering actionable insights that enhance communication success, regulatory compliance, and overall data integrity.

 **How it works:**
-- Submit an email address (optionally with first name, last name, and website) for quality evaluation using the `submitEmailQuality` tool.
+- Submit an email address (optionally with first name, last name, and website) for validation and enrichment using the `submitEmailQuality` tool.
-- Track the job and retrieve a detailed quality report, including scores for accuracy, completeness, consistency, and validity, as well as actionable suggestions for improvement, using the `getEmailQualityStatus` tool.
+- Track the job and retrieve a detailed report, including scores for accuracy, completeness, consistency, and validity, as well as actionable suggestions for improvement, using the `getEmailQualityStatus` tool.

 > More tools (address, social, website, deduplication, etc.) will be added soon as Delpha expands its data quality platform.